 In fact, when you compare the ratio of brain size to body size, cats actually have a larger ratio than humans do!
 Next, let’s look at some of the things cats can do that might suggest they’re more intelligent than us.
 For example, cats are able to learn complex behaviors and even tricks.

 They can also remember things for long periods of time – something that many humans struggle with!
 Cats also have an excellent sense of smell and hearing, which allows them to perceive their surroundings in ways that we cannot.
+So, based on all this evidence, it seems fair to say that cats are indeed more intelligent than humans – at least in some ways!

 What is the Iq of a Cat?